aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 rasterised (presence = 1, NA otherwise).
 This layer was then covered category 620 from the [Landscape classification](#Ch05.03) (presence = 1, 0 otherwise).
 Values in pixels matching clearcut mask were set to 0.
-The resulting layer was then aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+The resulting layer was then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised